SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### picture

-The &lt;picture&gt; element is an element for containing different versions of the same image.
+The ‹picture› element is an element for containing different versions of the same image.
 The picture element contains 0 - ∞ source elements and one <img> element.
 The <img> child of <picture> is there to act as a fallback and to give the picture its dimensions.